 - Watery diarrhea which may contain mucus or blood

 - Abdominal pain

 - Tenesmus (cramping and rectal pain)

 - Vomiting (occasionally)

 Symptoms are usually present for 3-7 days.
 Seek veterinary attention for kittens with diarrhea as they are at risk of dehydration, which can be life-threatening.

 Your veterinarian will perform a physical examination of your cat and obtain a history from you.
 Diagnosis is based on clinical examination along with diagnostic tests to detect the presence of the bacterium in the feces (fecal culture).

 While cats do have the potential to transmit the disease to humans, this is via the fecal-oral route only.
 Meaning humans acquire the disease via infected feces.
 You can not catch the disease just from petting or stroking your cat.
-Having said that, it is ALWAYS good practice to wash your hands frequently with hot soapy water, especially after handling cats.
-It is also a good idea (to avoid exposure to many other infections) to get in the habit of NOT putting your fingers in your mouth (nail biting, chewing, etc), this is a common mode of infection of many pathogens.
+It is ALWAYS good practise to wash your hands frequently with hot soapy water, especially after handling cats.
+It is also a good idea (to avoid exposure to many other infections) to get in the habit of NOT putting your fingers in your mouth (nail-biting, chewing, etc.), this is a common mode of infection of many pathogens.

 - Scoop out litter trays daily, wear rubber gloves when cleaning trays — wash hands after removing rubber gloves.

 - Disinfect litter trays and surrounding area at least once a week.